tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/waptagent-linux.rst

 .. attention::

-  If you are not using SSL/TLS certificate with your WAPT Server, you must change in :file:`/opt/wapt/wapt-get.ini` the following lines to 0:
+  If you are not using SSL/TLS certificates with your WAPT Server, you must change it in :file:`/opt/wapt/wapt-get.ini` the following lines to 0:

   .. code-block:: bash